hydephp/develop/docs/digging-deeper/navigation.md

 1. You can use numerical prefixes in subdirectories to control the order of dropdowns.
 2. The ordering within a subdirectory works independently of its siblings, so you can start from one in each subdirectory.

-Here is an example structure of how you may want to organize a documentation site:
+Here is an example structure of how could organize a documentation site:

 ```shell
 _docs/